 White Rose satellite fields discovery and reserves

-The North Amethyst and the West White Rose satellite fields were discovered in 2006 by delineation drilling.
-The West White Rose Field is estimated to hold 114.5mbo, while the North Amethyst field is estimated to hold probable reserves of 35.3mbo.
+The North Amethyst and West White Rose satellite fields were discovered in 2006 by delineation drilling.
+The remaining recoverable oil reserves at West White Rose are estimated at 102mbo while contingent gas resources are estimated at 959bscf.

 White Rose satellite fields development

-The drill centre will comprise of three production wells, two gas injection wells, and a water injection well, and will include further options to accommodate 12 more wells.
-It also involves the installation of 21km of flow lines and 14 subsea structures.
+The drill centre comprises three production wells, two gas injection wells and a water injection well.
+It also includes options to accommodate 12 more wells.
+The project involved the installation of 21km of flow lines and 14 subsea structures.

-Technip provided more than 30km of flowline and umbilicals for the development of the North Amethyst field, and Jumbo Offshore assisted the company with the installation activities.
-Technip will also supply and install the gas injection flowlines, umbilicals and subsea structures to support oil production and water injection for the SWRX project.
+Technip, now part of TechnipFMC, provided more than 30km of flowline and umbilicals for the development of the North Amethyst field.
+Jumbo Offshore assisted the company with the installation activities.
+Technip also supplied and installed the gas injection flowlines, umbilicals and subsea structures to support oil production and water injection for the SWRX project.

 Furthermore, the company was contracted to work on the West White Rose project in August 2017.
 The contractual scope includes the supply and installation of subsea control umbilicals, risers and flowlines (SURF) as well as subsea structures to connect the fixed drilling platform to the existing subsea infrastructure of the SeaRose FPSO.

 Wood Group Mustang Canada, in collaboration with Wood Group PSN, performed the front-end engineering design (FEED) for the topsides of the WREP wellhead platform.
 The two companies also provided detailed engineering and design for the topsides.